 What Is Bursitis?

 Bursitis is an inflammatory condition that affects the bursae, or tiny fluid-filled sacs located near the joints in your body.
-Under normal conditions, these sacs help your joints move smoothly and play a role in protecting and cushioning different parts of the body that interact at the joint as you move, like tendons, ligaments, and muscles.
+Under normal conditions, these sacs help your joints move smoothly and play a role in protecting and cushioning different parts of the joint as you move, like tendons, ligaments, and muscles.
 Bursitis develops when these fluid-filled sacs become inflamed, swollen, and painful.

 While bursitis can develop at any place in the body where a bursa is located, there are two bursae near the heel that can cause heel pain.
-The first, known as the retrocalcaneal bursa, is located at the back of your ankle near the heel, where your achilles tendon meets the end of your calf muscle.
-The second, known as the retroachilles bursa, is located between the skin at the back of your heel and the Achilles tendon.
-When either or both bursa become inflamed and swollen, the condition is known as retrocalcaneal bursitis or achilles bursitis.
+The first, known as the retrocalcaneal bursa, is located at the back of your ankle near the heel, where your Achilles tendon meets the end of your calf muscle.
+The second, known as the Retroachilles bursa, is located between the skin at the back of your heel and the Achilles tendon.
+When either or both bursae become inflamed and swollen, the condition is known as Retrocalcaneal bursitis or Achilles bursitis.